Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Drinking 8 Glasses of Water Each Day

-Each person has its normal state of body liquid, which varies according to one’s weight.
+Each person has a normal state of body liquid, which varies according to one’s weight.
 When you are below the normal state, you are dehydrated.
 If it’s above the normal state, then it's hyperhydration.

 Indeed, the normal hydration level can differ from one person to another.
-This is contrary to the common belief that each person must drink eight glasses of water each day.
-No specific study can back up this claim.
-People had misinterpreted it to be liquid, which must be water.
+This contradicts the common belief that everyone must drink eight glasses of water daily.

-Moreover, a person’s diet can affect hydration levels too.
+Moreover, a person’s diet can affect hydration levels, too.
 Soups, fruits, and vegetables are water-based.
 Every single day, we can get water from our food.
 We drink what we eat, no matter where we go.

-It is also wrong to assume that drinking caffeinated drinks can cause dehydration.
-The amount of caffeine in tea or cup is small.
 Meanwhile, this drink is composed mostly of water.
 Thus, it will still hydrate you to some extent.
 This is also true for beer and other alcoholic drinks.
 However, there is a point wherein alcohol and caffeine can kick in.
 Thus, drinking moderately is always the answer.

 As a general rule, big people must drink more water.
 This is also true for athletes and workers who perspire heavily.